What is biodiversity and why is it important?

 Ireland is a signatory to The Convention on Biological Diversity is a binding agreement that emerged at the United Nations Conference on Environment and Development, 1992 in Rio de Janeiro, Brazil.
 Under the convention, each country agrees to undertake a number of actions to halt the loss of biodiversity, including the development of National Biodiversity Plan or Strategy.

-Ireland’s National Biodiversity Plan (year) sets out a series of actions designed to promote and conserve biodiversity at the national and local level.
-Local Authorities such as Galway County Council develop local BAPs to identify priorities for local biodiversity action.
+Ireland’s National Biodiversity Plan (2017-2021) sets out a series of actions designed to promote and conserve biodiversity at the national and local level.
+Local Authorities such as Galway County Council develop local biodiversity plans to identify priorities for local biodiversity action.
 European legislation such as the EU Habitats and Birds Directives and the Water Framework Directive and National laws such as the Wildlife Acts are in place to protect our important habitats, flora and fauna.